lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 lexed and parsed by an AST transformer and converted into a regular AST node.

-Before support for attributes and quotations can be added to the compiler decisions need to be made about what kinds of attributes to support.
+Before support for attributes and quotations can be added to the compiler decisions need to be made about what kinds of attributes and quotations to support.
 Personally I prefer quotation attributes to attributes that are parsed by the compiler because they are more flexible.
 However there is no reason that both kinds cannot be supported by the compiler using different syntax.

 I think that it is important to support at least the following kinds of attribute:
 <ul>